How a Small Change in Self-Talk Could Improve Performance Under Pressure

 Next, they were led to a room where the judges were waiting, and gave their speech.

-Then, they were left alone to sit in a quiet room for 5 minutes.
 Why?
 Well, you know how the drive home from a performance can be either a blissful time where you feel full of joy and relief, the air smells sweet, and the whole world seems to be smiling – or a dark and gloomy time when you wish you could turn back time, shrink into nothingness, and find a way to avoid ever seeing the people who just witnessed your performance?

 Better all around

 Two coders watched the videotaped speeches and rated them (1=below average; 5=above average) in three areas – confidence, nervousness, and overall performance.
-Overall, the non-first-person folks performed better than the first-person folks.

 The participants also took mood assessments before and after their speech.
-As expected, while the first-person group felt significantly worse after their speech, the non-first-person participants’ moods remained stable.
+And as expected, while the first-person group felt significantly worse after their speech, the non-first-person participants’ moods remained stable.
 If anything, they felt slightly more positive after their speech than before.
 They also reported feeling less shame than the first-person group.

 Not surprisingly, the non-first-person participants also engaged in less rumination (i.e. thinking about how bad things went, how embarrassing and horrible that is, how awful it all feels, etc.) after their performance.